 How are different personas adopting my feature?

 Sometimes new features aren’t picked up equally across your user base.
 Maybe you’ve solved a problem for one set of users, but for others, you haven’t hit the mark yet.
-With Trends, you can easily compare how different segments are adopting your feature, and see what traits your feature’s biggest fans share in common.
+In Data Explorer, you can easily compare how different segments are adopting your feature, and see what traits the feature’s biggest fans share in common.

 What tactics are driving adoption?